serverless/blog/posts/2019-04-23-framework-release-v141.md

 ### Support for multiple usage plans

 Sometimes it’s useful to limit access to your API Gateway when exposing it to the public.
-In previous versions of the Serverless Framework this could be easily done via [API Kayes and usage plans](https://serverless.com/framework/docs/providers/aws/events/apigateway/#setting-api-keys-for-your-rest-api):
+In previous versions of the Serverless Framework this could be easily done via [API Keys and usage plans](https://serverless.com/framework/docs/providers/aws/events/apigateway/#setting-api-keys-for-your-rest-api):

 ```yaml
 provider: